gderoo/self_driving_car/Project 5 - Vehicle Detection/README.md

 You're reading it!

+Most of the code is in this [notebook](https://github.com/gderoo/self_driving_car/blob/master/Project%205%20-%20Vehicle%20Detection/notebook.ipynb), while the functions developped during the class are directly in this [python file](https://github.com/gderoo/self_driving_car/blob/master/Project%205%20-%20Vehicle%20Detection/lesson_functions.py)

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in lines 7 through 24 of `lesson_functions.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: